 The mentor program is NOT a job placement program for students and there are no expectations that a job or internship will develop out of this experience.

+To apply for the program, please click here.
+The link will take you to the Maroon and Gold Network, which houses our mentor program.
 Before applying, carefully review the information on the program application website along with the detailed agreement about roles and responsibilities posted at the beginning of the student application.